 7. Downton Abbey Locations

-For fans of the hit tv series Downton Abbey, you’ll be delighted to learn there are Downton Abbey day tours departing London to fulfill your love for the show.
+For fans of the hit tv series Downton Abbey, you’ll be delighted to learn there are Downton Abbey day tours departing London to fulfil your love for the show.
+The tours are often a full day to partake in, but this can be a really fun way to get out of the city.

 8. Brighton & Brighton Beach

 In just under an hour by train, you can reach the blissful beachy town of Brighton, a favourite for visitors to London and Londoners themselves!
 It is a large thriving city with much to offer visitors but is also home to many locals, unlike other popular beach towns that exist only for tourism.
 A day in Brighton is best enjoyed in summer as the winter can be quite cold and grey (not unlike London though!)

 9. Edinburgh & Edinburgh Castle